zidane1980slab/ardupilot/README.md

 * any UART can be connected to ESC for 4-way interface
 * support for logs on SD card for AirbotV2 board
 * fixed 2nd Dataflash logs bug from mainstream - now logs are persists between reboots even on boards having chips with 64k sector
-* I2C wait time limited to 0.3s - no more forever hangs by external compass errors
+* I2C wait time limited to 3ms - no more forever hangs by external compass errors
 * FlexiPort can be switced between UART and I2C by parameters
 * The RCoutput module has been completely rewritten.
 * For the PWM outputs, the error in setting the timer frequency has been compensated.
-* Fixed bug with OneShot
 * added parameter to set PWM mode
 * added used memory reporting
 * added I2C error reporting